-Line 6 - Exemptions: New for Tax Year 2018 - Complete RI Schedule E (found on page 5 of the RI-1040NR Nonresident booklet) listing the name, social security number, date of birth and relationship to you of each dependent for whom you are claiming an exemption.
+Line 6 - Exemptions: Complete RI Schedule E (found on page 5 of the RI-1040NR Nonresident booklet) listing the name, social security number, date of birth and relationship to you of each dependent for whom you are claiming an exemption.
 Enter the number of Exemptions from RI Schedule E, line 5 in the box on line 6.
 Attach RI Schedule E to your RI-1040NR tax return.

-RI Schedule E is discussed further beginning on page I-8 of these instructions
+RI Schedule E is discussed further beginning on page I-9 of these instructions.